Spillway Bridge Grouting

 After the structure had been rehabilitated, CJGeo installed 325CY of 30lb/cuft CJFill-Ultra Lightweight to complete the stone arch lightweight backfill installation.
 Placed in lifts up to 4 feet thick, the work was took just three days.

-By using 30lb/cuft non-permeable cellular concrete, the dead load on the underlying soil decreased by up to 935lbs/sqft relative to compacted soil backfill.
+By using 30lb/cuft closed cell cellular grout, the dead load on the underlying soil decreased by up to 935lbs/sqft relative to compacted soil backfill.

 Cellular concrete is self-consolidating and pumpable hundreds of feet.
 Therefore, single side access was not a problem, and no compaction equipment was necessary.